ESC101: Praxis I

 • Completing an engineering design process for the first time is a great learning experience for most students.
 It’s very rewarding to find a problem, frame it, develop a concept solution and then prototype it through to functionality.

-• As a future engineer, you will need to make engineering decisions based on strong arguments and credible, relevant evidence.
+• As a future engineer, you will need to make engineering decisions based on strong arguments and credible, relevant evidence, and think with a sense of logic and rigor.

 • The research and citations that you do for the course may seem tedious at first, but they’ll prepare you for future design projects and courses by introducing you to the research tools necessary for professional engineering.